mafe72/NESPi-Fan-Control-Board/README.md

 * One-line script installation

-* Compatible with RetroFlag NESPi-4, SNESPi Case U/J, MEGAPi Case, NESPi Case/NESPi Case +, and the YIKESHU Black NES Case.
+* Compatible with RetroFlag NESPi-4, SNESPi Case U/J, MEGAPi Case, NESPi Case/NESPi Case +, PiSTATION Case and the YIKESHU Black NES Case.
 For none RetroFlag Raspberry Pi Cases use RASPI-FAN Control Board.

 * You can buy the latest version of this board fully assembled from [http://mini-mods.com](https://mini-mods.com/product-category/fan-control-kits/)